Hero - Interior Page Hero Module

 Climb it: mid-March through December

 Continuing southbound on NC Highway 12 through Kitty Hawk and Nags Head, you'll reach Cape Hatteras National Seashore.
 At the entrance of this protected area is Bodie Island Lighthouse (pronounced “body”).
-Today’s structure is the third lighthouse to stand on this site.
-Take the 214-step trip to the top, then explore the lighthouse museum and bookshop in the former keeper's quarters.
+Today’s structure is the third lighthouse to stand on this site, and you can take the 214-step trip to the top.

 Climb it: mid-April through mid-October